oxfordcontrol/Clarabel.rs/README.md

 kkt_fill and friends are taking a length index as the final argument, but this seems redundant.
 Maybe it was there to facilitate a C version.

-Lifetime in DirectQuasidefiniteKKTSolver should be removed once settings are rectified.
-[I think this is done already]

 Really confusing native methods implementation for CSC matrices.
 What should nalgebra and others implement?
 Should this go somewhere else?

 Change symdot to quad_form.
 Do this also in Julia.